 Recently, mesotherapy was featured on the front page of the UK's industry magazine, Cosmetic News.
 After a lull in popularity, it seems that meso is firmly back on the radar for 2013.
-I, for one, am pretty excited to introduce my clients to this fantastic treatment... although I have my work cut out if I'm to convince my regulars that it's really worth pursuing.
+I, for one, am pretty excited to introduce my clients to this fantastic treatment in the form of Injection Lipolysis and various forms of Mesotherapy, although I have my work cut out if I'm to convince my regulars that it's really worth pursuing.
 One of the questions I've been asked over and over again is whether there's any serious science behind the treatment - or is it just pseudo-scientific mumbo jumbo?

 A short history lesson for you: mesotherapy was 'discovered' in France - purely by accident - by Dr. Michel Pistor in 1958, and was formally admitted onto the country's roster of accepted medical treatments in the late 1980s.
 Achieving this level of recognition is no mean feat for a technique that has been described as having many different 'benefits'.
 Therapeutic, holistic, and immunising are some of the most common adjectives found in meso-related literature, and this has acted to generate some confusion surrounding the uses of mesotherapy.
 Not all of mesotherapy's applications are within the realm of aesthetic medicine, although many of them are.
 Either way, it's important to emphasise that the success of mesotherapy treatments will always depend on the medication used, the condition of the skin, and the severity of the ailment being treated.

 Monsieur Pistor, purveyor of firm and toned bodies

 The medical technique of mesotherapy is also employed for holistic purposes.
 The equine world has homed in on the action, with horses receiving micro-injections for chronic neck and back conditions.